-Our flagship project, the South West Arkansas Project (as defined below) is located on the Smackover Formation in southern Arkansas, a region with a long-standing and established industry of mineral extraction from brine.
+Our flagship project, the South West Arkansas Project (as defined below), is being developed in conjunction with Equinor (as defined below) and is located on the Smackover Formation in southern Arkansas, a region with a long-standing and established industry of mineral extraction from brine.

-We are also developing prospective lithium brine areas within the Smackover Formation in East Texas (the "East Texas Properties"), in conjunction with Equinor (as defined below), and continuing to evaluate the potential for commercial development of the Lanxess Property Project.
+We are also developing prospective lithium brine areas within the Smackover Formation in East Texas (the "East Texas Properties"), in conjunction with Equinor, and continuing to evaluate the potential for commercial development of the Lanxess Property Project (as defined below).